A modal analysis of the behavior of inertial particles in turbulence: Analytical derivation

-Assuming $\det{\bl \epsilon_1}\ll 1$, all the time-dependent terms in the second summation can be neglected compared to those in the first summation.
+To proceed further, we neglect the higher-order terms in Eq.~\eqref{F_1_i} by assuming $\|\bl \Psi\| \ll 1$.
+We revisit this assumption in \ref{app:HOE}, where the effect of higher order terms is analyzed for a unimodal excitation that is a model problem introduced in Section~\ref{unimodal}.
+Based on this assumption, all the time-dependent terms in the second summation can be neglected compared to those in the first summation.
 The remaining time-independent terms are retained as they might be comparable to the first term.
 Thus, keeping only the terms with $\omega_n = -\omega_m$ yields

 For Eq.~\eqref{F_2_i} to hold,